 Your prison caseworker will work closely with Lifetime to help you create an adoption plan that fits your situation.
 Your plan will include choosing a family for your baby and deciding how things will go when you deliver your baby.

-If you’re pregnant in jail, you’ll probably be transported to a nearby hospital to give birth.
+Many wonder what happens when a woman is pregnant in jail.
+A U.S. Marshall, Transportation Sergeant, or Transporting Correctional Officer will transport you to a nearby hospital to give birth.
 Depending on your situation, you might be able to interact with the adoptive family at the hospital.
 You can control who is present during your delivery and who holds and feeds your baby first.
 Some birth mothers choose to have the adoptive mother present for the birth.
 They do this so that the adoptive couple can start bonding with their baby right away.

-Your adoption professional will also help you put together a Post-Adoption Contact Agreement.
-You can receive updates and pictures of your baby.
+Your adoption professional will also help you put together a Post-Adoption Contact Agreement so you can have what’s called an “open adoption.”
+This means that you can receive updates and pictures of your baby.
 By getting these updates on your child as they grow up, you will be able to see that they’re being loved and cared for by the family you chose for them.

 However, if you don’t have an adoption plan in place, the state will take your baby into custody.
 You can reunite with your child once you are released, but there is no guarantee that this will happen.
 The Department of Social Services will have to determine whether you can reunify with your child.
 Suppose you are in a situation that makes it impossible for them to approve reunification.
 In that case, your child could spend years in the foster care system or get adopted by a couple you didn’t choose and don’t know.
 That is why you need to make a solid plan for your baby while pregnant.